sbrisard/pw85/sphinx/testing.rst

 large set of tests case, including very flat and very slender sheroids, for various relative orientations and center-to-center distances.

-In the present chapter, we assume that the two ellispoids (their matrices ``Q₁`` and ``Q₂`` are given), as well as their center-to-center radius vector ``r₁₂``.
+In the present chapter, we assume that the two ellipsoids (their matrices ``Q₁`` and ``Q₂`` are given), as well as their center-to-center radius vector ``r₁₂``.
 Then, a call to :func:`pw85_contact_function` delivers an estimate of ``λ`` and ``μ²``.